This functionality is only applicable to the ArchiMate metamodel.

 Rename the viewpoint definition with the name of the view you want to use.
 This name is the view's internal name (identifier) for Enterprise Studio.
 It can only contain letters, digits, and underscores.
 Spaces and special characters are not allowed.

 Click the new viewpoint definition to open it.
-A view is shown, containing the elements and relations of the viewpoint definition with the graphical properties of concepts as defined in the copied view.
+A view is shown, containing the concepts and relations of the viewpoint definition with the graphical properties as defined in the copied view.

 Select an icon for the new view, and make the desired changes: add new concepts, delete concepts you don't need, and/or change the graphical properties of existing concepts in the view.